-The business was actually founded in 1706 as the West and Wyatt grocery business, which made and sold among other things condiments and pickles during the 1700s.
+The business was founded in 1706 as the West and Wyatt grocery business, which during the 1700s made and sold mainly whale and seal oil but also, condiments and pickles.
+Atkins, Peter J. Vinegar and Sugar

 West and Wyatt would, in a way, give birth to two companies well-known today.
 In 1817, a former employee, William Underwood, emigrated to America where he founded the Underwood line of products, including devilled ham (for more information on Underwood, see our entry on Devilled Ham.)